 The Frank!Framework is a Java web application that has to be served by an application server.
 The Frank!Framework can be deployed on many types of application servers, for example Apache Tomcat, JBoss Application Server (recently renamed to WildFly) or WebSphere Application Server.
 These application server types require different procedures for deploying the Frank!Framework.
 The present version of this manual only covers deployment on Apache Tomcat.
 If you want to deploy on a different type of application server, please contact WeAreFrank! .

 The beginning of this chapter focuses on the application server.
 How can you get the Frank!Framework working on your application server?
 When you use the Frank!Runner this is easy, but for your production environment you need to understand how to install the Frank!Framework manually.
 The end of this chapter turns to the Frank!Framework.
 You learn how to configure the Frank!Framework by setting the DTAP stage (Development, Test, Acceptance, Production) and you learn how to set properties in general.
-Finally you learn how to restrict access to the Frank!Console to protect your data and the privacy of your customers.
+Then you learn how to restrict access to the Frank!Console to protect your data and the privacy of your customers.
+Finally, you learn how to provide credentials of external systems to your Frank.

 Here is the table of contents of this chapter: